jenningsje/joint-call/README.md

 # Configuation:

-IMPORTANT: First specify your email address within variant.lsf within the field <your-email-address> or the pipeline will fail.
+IMPORTANT: First specify your email address within variant.lsf within the field "<your-email-address>" or the pipeline will fail.

 In order to configure the pipeline run the following commands below: